Tax Loss Harvesting Made Simple

 The redemption price must be in rupees, based on an average closing price of gold of 999 purity in the previous three working days.

 The government sells bonds through banks, Stock Holding Corporation of India Limited (SHCIL), and selected post offices, as may be informed.
-The trading of SGBs also occurs via recognised stock exchanges (National Stock Exchange of India or Bombay Stock Exchange) directly or through intermediaries.
+The trading of SGBs also occurs via recognized stock exchanges (National Stock Exchange of India or Bombay Stock Exchange) directly or through intermediaries.

 The receiving offices shall levy 1% of the overall subscription amount as commission for the bond distribution.
 From this commission, they will share at least half with intermediaries (agents or brokers).